aditya7076/CloudWatchMetrics/README.md

    https://github.com/ccrshishir1/CloudWatchMetrics.git

   Install requirements before running scripts.

-  Pip (If not already installed)
+  Pip (If not installed already)

-  Boto3 (If not already installed)
+  Boto3 (If not installed already)

-  Numpy (If not already installed)
+  Numpy (If not installed already)

  or use

       pip install -r requirements.txt

-  Install AWS CLI (If not already installed)
+  Install AWS CLI (If not installed already)

      pip install awscli

-  Configure AWS CLI (If not already configured)
+  Configure AWS CLI (If not configured already)

      aws configure